 The Nature Conservation Strategy SPD gives details of how the natural history of the City will be conserved.

 The Rykneld Road Housing Development SPD gives more detailed guidelines on the development of this site for housing.

 The Manor Kingsway Hospital Site SPD gives more detailed guidelines on the redevelopment of the Manor Kingsway site.

 The City Council is not intending to prepare a Community Infrastructure Levy charging schedule at the present time.
 The Implementation team can provide further information if required.

 This sets out how you can get involved in the production of our planning policies and the determination of planning applications.
-In light of significant changes to the planning system we will be using certain aspects of the SCI to include the Government's 'Localism Agenda'.

 The Local Development Scheme Version 6 (LDS) is a three-year project plan for preparing new planning policy documents.

 The authority monitoring report (AMR) contains information on how we are performing in terms of document production, implementing policies and how well our planning policies are being achieved.